KevinJump/DoStuffWithUmbraco/WhereIs/events.md

     }
 ```

+**This means that for the most common uses you will no longer need a component to register for events as it can be done in the composer, streamlining the code.**

+---
+### Registering for multiple events in once class.

-you can also register for multiple events within the same method:
+You can also register for multiple events within the same method:

-this is how ModelsBuilder registers for two events within the core:
+This is how ModelsBuilder registers for two events within the core:

 ```cs
 builder.AddNotificationHandler<UmbracoApplicationStarting, ModelsBuilderNotificationHandler>();